VIETNAM COUNTRY GUIDE

 The Ho Chi Minh Stock Exchange (HOSE) and the Hanoi Stock Exchange (HNX) have over 800 companies listed between them.

-There are plans to begin consolidating and reorganizing these exchanges starting in 2023.
+There are plans to begin consolidating and reorganizing these exchanges.
 Once the merger is complete, the HOSE will offer over 700 different stocks while the HNX will operate mainly as a bond exchange with additional funds, derivatives, and a few other investment options.

 You can learn more about both exchanges in our guide to the Vietnam stock market.